NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 Health Policy and Technology Impact on Addressing Needs

-Exercise programs are one of several therapies that under the umbrella of the National Institute on Aging (NIA) want to encourage for people of the third age.
-NIA will be established as a valuable asset on generating solutions that address identified issues using evidence through such a partnership (NIH, 2022).
-In formulating the application of exercise programs, the institute supports the research of the exercise program to provide the knowledge base for the methods to fulfill the identified requirements to serve its overall mission of enhancing the physical function in elderly patients.
+Exercise programs are one of several therapies that under the umbrella of the National Institute on Aging (NIA) want to encourage people of the third age.
+NIA will be established as a valuable asset in generating solutions that address identified issues using evidence through such a partnership (NIH, 2022).
+In formulating the application of exercise programs, the institute supports the research of the exercise program to provide the knowledge base for the methods to fulfill the identified requirements to serve its overall mission of enhancing the physical function of elderly patients.

 Also, there are incentives encouraging SNFs to deliver quality care through the CMS with exercising potentially comprising a part of this care.
 Since CMS has a huge influence on SNF operations, this involvement introduces a critical policy asset (National Academies of Sciences & Medicine, 2022).

-Enhancing the physical function in elderly people is one of the goals of CMS and to meet this objective, the agency intends to use financial incentives that may encompass exercise promotions among other quality care services.
+Enhancing the physical function of elderly people is one of the goals of CMS and to meet this objective, the agency intends to use financial incentives that may encompass exercise promotions among other quality care services.
 This synthesis clarifies how the emphasis of policies has to be beneficial for it to be effective at implementation.

 Some forms of exercise regimens might be provided and conducted, remotely, through a range of technologies such as wearable technology, and virtual reality.
 Following the same source by Vargemidis et al, this method enhances the workout regimens’ accessibility and personalization.